anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

 - +1 206-420-0854,,955959030# (United States, Seattle)
 - **Phone Conference ID:** 955 959 030#

+## Agenda
+Feel free to reach out if you have suggestions for this agenda!

+- A debrief from Commissioners Piekara and Kapur on the 3/15 5B and [5C](/issues/20230315-5cmeeting/) meetings
+- Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
+- Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
+- An update on the [22nd and Franklin mudslide](/22nd-franklin-modslide/)

 ## Notification History
-I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I'll do my best to both diversify my outreach and log all of it here.
-I am also always available for advice/reminders through the contact avenues on the footer of this webpage.
+I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I do my best to both diversify outreach and log all of it for auditability.
+I'm also available through the contact avenues on the footer of this webpage.

 |method|outreach performed|
 |---|---|